awslabs/aws-service-catalog-factory/docs/source/factory/building_your_pipelines.rst

                 files:
                   - '*'
                   - '**/*'

+Please note, you need to specify the runtime-versions you intend to use.

 Please note, when using this your BuildSpec will be rendered as a Jinja2 template with the following variables available in the context: